Milky Way (chocolate bar): Marketing

-In November 2012, a new print and digital advertising campaign was launched in the US called "Sorry, I was eating a Milky Way".
+In November 2012, a new print and digital advertising campaign was launched in the U.S. called "Sorry, I was eating a Milky Way".
 The campaign portrayed the comical aftermath of what happens after someone (off camera) is distracted due to eating a Milky Way bar.
 This campaign originated from the suggestion that eating a Milky Way bar may be a slow, involved process.

 Global version

-The version of the Milky Way bar sold outside the United States has no caramel topping, and consists of a nougat centre that is considerably lighter than that of the British Mars bar and the American Milky Way bar.
-The global Milky Way bar is marketed in the United States as 3 Musketeers bar.
+The version of the Milky Way bar sold outside the United States has no caramel topping.
+It is the equivalent of the American/Canadian 3 Musketeers bar with minor differences.
+The global Milky Way consists of a nougat centre that is considerably less dense than that of the American Milky Way bar and the global Mars bar.
 Because of this low density (0.88 g/cm3), it floats in milk, an attribute highlighted in an advertising campaign in several European countries.

-Originally available within Europe only in chocolate flavor, the center was revised to vanilla flavor around 1993, though the chocolate flavor still remains available in Australia.
-The bar is also available in banana, mango, and strawberry flavors.
+This Milky Way was introduced in 1935 by Forrest Mars Sr.'s company in England.

+Variations

+In Australia, a flavored milk drink called Milky Way Shake was sold from 1991 to 1993.
+A "Milky Way Lucky Dip" was also later sold described as a "Kinder Surprise clone".

-In the UK, Mars introduced the Flyte bar which was identical to the old-style chocolate flavored Milky Way, was marketed in twin packs and discontinued in 2015.
-Also available in Europe are Milky Way Crispy Rolls, chocolate-covered wafer rolls with milk-cream fillings.
+Also available in Europe are Milky Way Crispy Rolls, chocolate-covered wafer rolls with milk-cream fillings, first launched in Germany in 1994.
+Milky Way cakes have also been marketed.

-A variant of the Milky Way bar branded 'Milky Way Magic Stars' is marketed in the UK, with small aerated chocolate star shapes.
-Each star is engraved with a different smiley face, representing one of the "magic star" characters portrayed on the packaging and referenced in the advertising: Pop Star, Jess Star, Bright Star, Super Star, Twinkle Star, Falling Star, Happy Star, Sport Star, Clever Star and Baby Star.
-Subsequently, reference to the characters was dropped, the packaging since depicting blank stars, although the faces remain in the chocolates themselves.
+A variant of the Milky Way bar branded 'Milky Way Magic Stars', created by Barnaby Edwards, is marketed by Mars in Britain, first launched in 1995.
+It consists of small aerated chocolate star shapes with each star engraved with a different smiley face, representing one of the "magic star" characters portrayed on the packaging and referenced in the advertising: Pop Star, Jess Star, Bright Star, Super Star, Twinkle Star, Falling Star, Happy Star, Sport Star, Clever Star and Baby Star.